1956 NFL season

 The 1956 NFL season was the 37th regular season of the National Football League.

-With previous television partner DuMont Television Network ending operations prior to the 1956 season, CBS began carrying regular season games across its network nationwide.
+With previous television partner DuMont Television Network ending operations prior to the 1956 season, CBS began carrying regular season games of 11 of its 12 member clubs across its network nationwide.

 The season ended when the New York Giants defeated the Chicago Bears in the NFL Championship Game, 47–7.

 Draft

-The 1956 NFL Draft was held on November 28, 1955 and from January 17–18, 1956 at Philadelphia's Warwick Hotel, The Bellevue-Stratford Hotel and Los Angeles' Ambassador Hotel.
+The 1956 NFL draft was held on November 28, 1955, and January 17–18, 1956 at The Warwick and the Bellevue-Stratford Hotel in Philadelphia and the Ambassador Hotel in Los Angeles.
 With the first pick, the Pittsburgh Steelers selected quarterback and safety Gary Glick from the Colorado State University.